Consumer Information

-We cherish our homes as the place where we feel comfortable, find refuge after a difficult day, or gather with those we love.
-Our home is meant to be the culmination of everything we cherish which is why designers work tirelessly to create the perfect environment.
-Recently though there has been a movement to rethink how we design so that we can minimize our carbon footprint.
-Interest in sustainability has risen in recent years as homeowners and designers seek for ways to reduce waste and lower the environmental impact.
-One way is selecting sustainable materials for use in our home products.
-From furnishings to accent pieces, there are certain items that are more eco-friendly and come with benefits for you and your family.
-Let’s talk about the sustainable design approach and the top five eco-friendly materials you can incorporate into your home.
+We cherish our homes as where we feel comfortable, find refuge after a difficult day, or gather with those we love.
+Our home is meant to be the culmination of everything we cherish, which is why designers work tirelessly to create the perfect environment.
+Recently, however, there has been a movement to rethink how we design in order to minimize our carbon footprint.
+Interest in sustainability has increased in recent years as homeowners and designers seek ways to reduce waste and minimize environmental impact.
+One way to do this is to select sustainable materials for use in our home products.
+From furnishings to accent pieces, some items are more eco-friendly and offer benefits for you and your family.
+Let’s discuss the sustainable design approach and the top five eco-friendly materials you can incorporate into your home.

 What is sustainable interior design?

-Sustainable interior design is about consciously designing with as little negative impact to the environment as possible.
-It is also about the health and wellness of those who live there as it tends to create a warm and comfortable environment.
-Its main focus is reducing waste so there is an emphasis on reusing items such as reclaimed wood and even furniture pieces as well as creating a healthy atmosphere for everyone to enjoy.
+Sustainable interior design is about consciously designing with as little environmental impact as possible.
+It is also about the health and wellness of those who live there, as it tends to foster a warm, comfortable environment.
+Its main focus is reducing waste, so it emphasizes reusing reclaimed wood and furniture, as well as creating a healthy atmosphere for everyone to enjoy.

 Leather

-Seen as a sustainable material because it is a by-product from the meat industry, leather is a versatile design element that can be utilized in several ways.
-Of course one of the main uses is in furniture whether that is a full sofa set or just a comfy recliner but designers are broadening their uses for it.
-There are some hardware companies such as Belwith Keeler, that are incorporating leather into their pulls which works well with a more rustic style and gives a unique touch to the overall look in the room.
-Others have taken strips and turned it into an amazing rug that looks amazing in multiple areas in the home such as the living room and even man caves for that extra masculine touch.
-Leather has a modern, sleek, and chic vibe that works with a wide variety of spaces within the home and is durable at the same time.
+As a sustainable material, leather is a by-product of the meat industry and a versatile design element that can be used in several ways.
+Of course, one of the primary uses is in furniture, whether a complete sofa set or just a comfortable recliner, but designers are broadening its use.
+Some hardware companies, such as Belwith Keeler, incorporate leather into their pulls, which work well with a more rustic style and add a unique touch to the room’s overall look.
+Others have taken strips and turned them into an amazing rug that looks amazing in multiple areas in the home, such as the living room and even man caves, for that extra masculine touch.
+Leather has a modern, sleek, and chic vibe that complements a wide variety of home spaces and is also durable.
 Another bonus is the varying colors from light to dark.
-If you want a classic look, leather will deliver every time.
+If you want a classic look, leather will be delivered every time.

 Wool

-While maybe not something that immediately comes to mind when considering sustainable materials it certainly is one of the oldest around.
-Obviously it is mainly seen in textile such as clothing and rugs which can be sprinkled throughout your home.
-Wool rugs are a great choice especially in high traffic areas in the home since they are resilient and can endure a lot of wear and tear which keeps it looking vibrant for a long time.
-This means you can have a rug that doesn’t need to be replaced every couple of years and it can be moved around since the impressions from furniture and such are not permanent due to its makeup.
-Certain wool has also been known to dampen sounds as well as purify indoor air giving it two more reasons to go on your list of materials.
-Pillows and furniture upholstery can benefit from wool as it is more resistant to liquid giving you more time to clean up a spill before it leaves a water stain.
-Wool is a tried and true sustainable material that not only looks good but is good for your whole family.
+While it may not immediately come to mind when considering sustainable materials, it is certainly among the oldest.
+It is primarily found in textiles such as clothing and rugs, which can be incorporated throughout your home.
+Wool rugs are a great choice, especially in high-traffic areas of the home, as they are resilient and can withstand heavy wear and tear, keeping them looking vibrant for a long time.
+This means you can have a rug that doesn’t need to be replaced every couple of years, and it can be moved around since the impressions from furniture and other items are not permanent due to its composition.
+Certain wool has also been known to dampen sound and purify indoor air, giving it two more reasons to be added to your list of materials.
+Pillows and furniture upholstery can benefit from wool as it is more resistant to liquids, giving you more time to clean up a spill before it leaves a water stain.
+Wool is a tried-and-true sustainable material that looks good and is good for your whole family.

 Linen

-Like wool, linen is an old material that has been used for multiple needs down through the years and is 100% sustainable since the entire flax plant (where linen is made from) can be utilized with practically no waste.
+Like wool, linen is an ancient material used for multiple purposes throughout the years and is 100% sustainable, as the entire flax plant (from which linen is made) can be utilized with virtually no waste.
 Its uses for the home include upholstery, window treatments, bedding, and accent pieces.
-It is a fabric that looks amazing even if it has a few minor wrinkles in it as it adds an organic feel plus it is durable making it the go-to choice for comfy yet stylish.
-There are also several benefits to using linen such as its hypoallergenic and antibacterial qualities which is why people enjoy using it for bedding.
-One other notable feature is the fact that linen is a breathable fabric meaning it allows air to pass through to the body making circulation a guarantee which is great for dealing with summer heat, another reason to use it for bedding.
-It is a great choice for upholstery projects because it is a tough fabric as well as washable.
-Linen is a beautiful sustainable material that will bring a classic and cozy vibe to any area of your home.
+It is a fabric that looks amazing, even with a few minor wrinkles, which add an organic feel.
+Plus, it is durable, making it the go-to choice for comfort and style.
+There are also several benefits to using linen, such as its hypoallergenic and antibacterial qualities, which is why people enjoy using it for bedding.
+Another notable feature is that linen is a breathable fabric, allowing air to reach the body and promote circulation, which is particularly beneficial in dealing with summer heat.
+This makes it a great choice for bedding.
+It is a great choice for upholstery projects because it is a tough, washable fabric.
+Linen is a beautiful, sustainable material that adds a classic, cozy vibe to any area of your home.

 Cotton

-A biodegradable natural fabric, cotton is an eco-friendly option but sometimes the way it is processed can influence this aspect.
-Organic cotton is a more sustainable option since it reduces waste in the landfill as well as pollution.
-Cotton works well throughout the home in linens, window treatments, accent elements such as pillows and upholstery.
-A versatile material that can integrate into any style, designers enjoy using cotton to create beautiful and comfortable spaces for their clients.
-Durable and affordable are two extra bonuses to cotton that broaden its range of versatility plus the wide variety of colors and patterns means it represents the full spectrum of client’s likes and preferences.
+Cotton is an eco-friendly, biodegradable natural fabric; however, the way it is processed can sometimes compromise this.
+Organic cotton is a more sustainable option because it reduces waste and landfill pollution.
+Cotton works well throughout the home, from linens and window treatments to accent elements such as pillows and upholstery.
+A versatile material that can be integrated into any style, designers enjoy using cotton to create beautiful and comfortable spaces for their clients.
+Durable and affordable are two additional benefits of cotton that enhance its versatility.
+Plus, the wide variety of colors and patterns means it reflects the full spectrum of clients’ preferences.
 As you can see, cotton goes far beyond your favorite t-shirt and can bring another eco-friendly touch to your home.

 Metal

-Although metal is a non-renewable resource, meaning that once it is mined it cannot grow back, it can be recycled into a wide variety of objects which is a redeemable feature.
-When designing with metal the possibilities are endless for clients and designers alike.
-Light fixtures are using metal, including recycled, to create stunning pieces that illuminate a space with stunning brilliance.
-This material can be also scattered throughout the home in various ways such as furniture pieces and even artwork.
-Various finishes and even the amount it has been polished, allow for diversified uses in design styles as well.
+Although metal is a non-renewable resource, meaning that once it is mined, it cannot grow back, it can be recycled into a wide variety of objects, which is a redeeming feature.
+When designing with metal, the possibilities are endless for both clients and designers.
+Light fixtures are made of metal, including recycled metal, to create stunning pieces that illuminate a space with stunning brilliance.
+This material can also be incorporated throughout the home in various ways, such as in furniture pieces and artwork.
+Various finishes and polishing levels allow for diverse uses across different design styles as well.
 Metal is also extending its influence beyond accent pieces and integrating into kitchen cabinet design as metal doors are paired with traditional materials like wood and glass.
 This adds a touch of modern or contemporary vibes to the design.
-If you want a material that has great characteristics and versatility, metal is definitely one that ought to be considered.
+If you want a material with great characteristics and versatility, metal is definitely worth considering.

 Top sustainable materials

-Sustainability is a great goal when designing your home and with more manufacturers producing more eco-friendly products, it is easier to make your space look great while minimizing your ecological footprint.
-If you are looking for more ideas on how to incorporate these and other sustainable materials into your home design browse places like Pinterest and Houzz to see what designers are creating for their clients.
+Sustainability is a great goal when designing your home, and with more manufacturers producing eco-friendly products, it is easier to create a space that looks great while minimizing your ecological footprint.
+If you are looking for more ideas on incorporating these and other sustainable materials into your home design, browse platforms like Pinterest and Houzz to see what designers are creating for their clients.
 You can also search for sustainable home products and see what would work for your project.
 We promise that it is possible to have a fabulous home design that can have a positive impact on the environment at the same time.
-Our design team is ready to assist you in creating the home of your dreams in a sustainable way!
+Our design team is ready to help you create the home of your dreams sustainably.